aslakjohansen/student-projects/db/perfeval-harness.md

 ## Problem

-Is it possible to get around the restrictions on OSX (e.g., by beoming a privileged user), or would these students have to use a virtual machine?
+Is it possible to get around the restrictions on OSX (e.g., by becoming a privileged user), or would these students have to use a virtual machine?

 What should a portable general-purpose performance evaluation framework for producing log files look like?